-Fourteen (14) formal citizen complaints / internal affairs investigations were conducted in 2012.
-Twelve (12) were citizen complaints and two (2) were internal investigations.
-Seven (7) of the investigations named multiple officers/staff members.
-A total of nineteen (19) different officers/staff members were named in the complaints / investigations.
-Three officers were each named in two complaints.
+Sixteen (16) formal citizen complaints / internal affairs investigations were conducted in 2014.
+Thirteen (13) were citizen complaints and three (3) were internal affairs investigations.
+Three (3) of the investigations named multiple officers/staff members with one of the complaints involving three (3) officers.
+A total of fifteen (15) different officers/staff members were named in the complaints / investigations.
+Five officers were named in two (2) complaints.
 All other officers/employees were named in only one personnel complaint.

 |# of Employees Involved||# of Allegations||Finding||# of Occurrences|

 |One employee||1||Not Sustained||3|

 |Three employees||2||Unfounded & Exonerated